 You must upload your "unofficial" undergraduate transcript(s) with your degree posted, along with all other transcripts from colleges and universities, to our online application.
 We require official transcripts after the applicant is admitted into the program.
 Applicants must have the equivalent of a four-year U.S. bachelor's degree; however, we will review three-year international degrees based on the European Ministers of Education, Bologna Declaration.

-The FAQ section has guidelines for calculating your undergraduate GPA and information on study abroad coursework and transcripts.
+Guidelines for calculating your undergraduate GPA and information on study abroad coursework and transcripts may be found here.

 2. Required Tests

-- TOEFL: We require all non-U.S. applicants whose native language is not English to submit scores from the Test of English as a Foreign Language (TOEFL) even if they have attended a U.S. academic institution or participated in an ESL program.
-We do not waive this requirement.
-Note that we do not require a TOEFL score for U.S. citizens or Permanent Residents.
-You must send official TOEFL scores electronically; we do not accept photocopies, faxes, “attested” copies, or notarized copies, and we accept only TOEFL scores taken within two years of the application.
+- English Language Proficiency: We ask all non-U.S. applicants whose native language is not English to submit scores from the Test of English as a Foreign Language (TOEFL), even if they have attended a U.S. academic institution or participated in an ESL program.
+For applicants unable to access in-person exam dates, test score submissions from Duolingo and IELTS are also acceptable.
+Note that we do not require English language scores for U.S. citizens or Permanent Residents.
+You must send official scores electronically; we do not accept photocopies, faxes, “attested” copies, or notarized copies, and we accept only scores taken within two years of the application.

 Report all test (GRE/LSAT/TOEFL/GMAT) scores, via ETS, using the Duke University Institution code – 5156.

-Dual Degree Applicants: You may submit LSAT or GMAT scores in lieu of the GRE if you are applying to either our dual MPP/JD or MPP/MBA programs, or if you are currently enrolled in the Duke or UNC Law (JD) or Duke or UNC Business (MBA) programs.
-We require the GRE for MPP/MD (Duke Medicine) applicants; we do not accept the MCAT.
-Duke or UNC Law School applicants: Upload a copy of your LSAT score report and indicate score and percentile on the "Grades and Tests" section of the online application.
-If you have taken the GRE within the past five years, you must report both your GRE scores and either your LSAT or GMAT scores.
+Dual Degree Applicants: You may submit LSAT or GMAT scores if you are applying to either our dual MPP/JD or MPP/MBA programs, or if you are currently enrolled in the Duke or UNC Law (JD) or Duke or UNC Business (MBA) programs.
+While we accept the GRE for MPP/MD (Duke Medicine) applicants, we do not accept the MCAT.
+Duke or UNC Law School applicants: You can upload a copy of your LSAT score report and indicate score and percentile on the "Grades and Tests" section of the online application.
+If you have taken the GRE within the past five years, you can report both your GRE scores and either your LSAT or GMAT scores.
 Learn more about dual degrees at Sanford.